Slope Calculator

 Frequently asked questions

-What does a negative slope mean on a graph?
+What does a negative or zero slope mean?